CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/03-Getting Started with Azure Portal.md

-## Task 3: Getting started with the Azure Portal
+## 02: Getting started with the Azure Portal

 ## Overview